 The Medical Expenditure Panel Survey (MEPS) provides nationally representative estimates of health care use, expenditures, sources of payment, and health insurance coverage for the U.S. civilian non-institutionalized population.
 The MEPS Household Component (HC) also provides estimates of respondents' health status, demographic and socio-economic characteristics, employment, access to care, and satisfaction with health care.
 Estimates can be produced for individuals, families, and selected population subgroups.
-The panel design of the survey, which includes 5 Rounds of interviews covering 2 full calendar years, provides data for examining person level changes in selected variables such as expenditures, health insurance coverage, and health status.
+The panel design of the survey, which includes 5 Rounds of interviews covering 2 full calendar years and two additional rounds in 2020 covering a third year to compensate for the smaller number of completed interviews in Panel 25, provides data for examining person level changes in selected variables such as expenditures, health insurance coverage, and health status.
 Using computer assisted personal interviewing (CAPI) technology, information about each household member is collected, and the survey builds on this information from interview to interview.
 All data for a sampled household are reported by a single household respondent.